 What Styles Of Music Are Electro Acoustic Guitars Suited To?
 Electric-acoustic guitars can play whatever their counterpart acoustic-only guitars can handle.
 It is worth noting that playing acoustic-electric guitars do lose some of the qualities provided by their tone woods when played through pickups.

-When you’re playing acoustic-electric guitar plugged in, you can also plug into effects pedals just like you can with a solid body electric guitar.
+When you’re playing an electro acoustic guitar plugged in, you can also plug into effects pedals just like you can with a solid body electric guitar.
 This is particularly useful for solo artists who use looper pedals to play rhythm for themselves while they solo over the top.